New Ryzen Running Stable On Linux, Threadripper Builds Kernel In 36 Seconds

 Perhaps Apple will start designing products intended for the professional market that still use those high-end CPUs from Intel/AMD, but most of their customers don't require that level of power and it's probably much more cost economical for Apple to use their own custom chips, especially if they have lower power draw for similar levels of performance.

+True, now, but that's a fairly recent development.
+The Opteron shipped in 2003.
+It wasn't until 2009 that Intel integrated the memory controller on die and caught up.
+In that period, all serious server deployments were AMD.
+Xeons were overpriced and underpowered in comparison.

-Inaccurate Article (Score:1)
+Inaccurate Article (Score:2, Interesting)

 AMD is using CPUs from week 25+ to fullfill RMAs.
 They have been doing additional testing in Customer Service on those CPUs -people are getting boxes that have been opened with handwritten notes relating to this testing.